ga-devfront/foodaily-v2/README.md

 # Foodaily

-Foodaily is a API project for school.
-I used vue.js for front developement and google API (map, places).
+Foodaily is an API project for school.
+I used vue.js for front development and google API (map, places).

 ## Badges